What tips for creativity can we learn from 5 industry leaders?

-Pull out that old notebook, those high school sketches or dust off a previous prototype.
+Pull out that old notebook, those high school sketches, or dust off a previous prototype.
 There might just be a treasure trove from a snippet of the past.
-What may not have inspired you then, can quite possible do so now!
+What may not have inspired you then can quite possibly do so now!

 Chris Vik – Ethno Tekh

 Chris is one half of the talented duo “Ethno Tekh”.
 They blend music and movement capture technology together seamlessly to create an amazing visual performance.